payment-book-com/lib-signer/README.md

-# PAYMENT BOOK PHP SDK - Request Signer & Validator
+# PHP SDK - Request Signer & Validator

-A lightweight PHP library for generating and validating cryptographic signatures for API requests to the PAYMENT BOOK GATE DIRECT API.
+A lightweight PHP library for generating and validating cryptographic signatures for API requests to the GATE DIRECT API.
 This library ensures secure communication by signing your payloads and preventing data tampering.

 ## Features